Why study Sociology?

 - Students on courses of more than 6 months

 - Students on courses of less than 6 months

 - Students on a pre-sessional English Language course

 For more information see our main Visa page.

 - September 2014

 - Full-time - 3 years or 4 years with professional placement

 Course ContentWe emphasise the importance of you actively engaging with crucial policy issues and debates.

 A particular strength of Criminology at City is that you develop your 'criminological imagination' through combining your studies with a range of modules that focus on media, contemporary culture, risk society and the metropolis, gender and sexuality, race and new ethnicities, globalisation processes and human rights.

-Our central London location and proximity to key criminal justice agencies facilitates our distinctive criminology study programme.
+Our central London location and proximity to key criminal justice agencies facilitates our distinctive criminology study course.